alexdebrie/dynamodbguide.com/content/lessons/multi-item-actions/filtering.md

 type: "lesson"
 ---

 In previous sections, we've covered key expressions, condition expressions, projection expressions, and update expressions.
-This lesson has the final kind of expression -- _filter expressions_.
+This lesson discusses the final kind of expression -- _filter expressions_.

 Filter expressions are used to apply server-side filters on Item attributes _before_ they are returned to the client making the call.
 Before we dig too deeply into filters, let's first understand what's happening during a Query or Scan API call.